apache/incubator-devlake-website/versioned_docs/version-v0.14/GettingStarted/DockerComposeSetup.md

 - Commands written `like this` are to be run in your terminal.

+NOTE：Before 3, make sure your `.env` file has read/write permissions set for the current user in your machine, else the [API-Server](https://devlake.apache.org/docs/Overview/Architecture) will not start properly

 1. Download `docker-compose.yml` and `env.example` from [latest release page](https://github.com/apache/incubator-devlake/releases/latest) into a folder.
 2. Rename `env.example` to `.env`.
 For Mac/Linux users, please run `mv env.example .env` in the terminal.
 This file contains the environment variables that the Devlake server will use.
 Additional ones can be found in the compose file(s).
 3. Run `docker-compose up -d` to launch DevLake.

-NOTE：Make sure your `.env` file has read and write permissions set for the current user, else the API Server will not start properly

 ## Collect data and view dashboards